Virtual assistant (occupation): Modes of communication

-Common modes of communication and data delivery include the internet, e-mail and phone-call conferences, online work spaces, and fax machine.
+Common modes of communication and data delivery include the internet, e-mail and phone-call conferences, online workspaces, and fax machine.
 Increasingly, virtual assistants are utilizing technology such as Skype and Zoom, Slack, as well as Google Voice.
-Professionals in this business work on a contractual basis, and a long-lasting cooperation is standard.
-Typically, administrative experience in an office is expected at such positions as executive assistant, office manager/supervisor, secretary, legal assistant, paralegal, legal secretary, real estate assistant, and information technology.
+Professionals in this business work on a contractual basis, and long-lasting cooperation is standard.
+Typically, office administrative experience is expected in positions such as executive assistant, office manager/supervisor, secretary, legal assistant, paralegal, legal secretary, real estate assistant, and information technology.

 In recent years, virtual assistants have also worked their way into many mainstream businesses, and with the advent of VOIP services such as Skype and Zoom, it has been possible to have a virtual assistant who can answer phone calls remotely, without the end user's knowledge.
 This allows businesses to add a personal touch in the form of a receptionist, without the additional cost of hiring someone.

 Types

-Virtual assistants consist of individuals as well as companies who work remotely as an independent professional, providing a wide range of products and services, both to businesses and consumers.
+Virtual assistants consist of individuals as well as companies who work remotely as independent professionals, providing a wide range of products and services, both to businesses and consumers.
 Virtual assistants perform many different roles, including typical secretarial work, website editing, social media marketing, customer service, data entry, accounts (MYOB, Quick books), and many other remote tasks.

 Virtual assistants come from a variety of business backgrounds, but most have several years' experience earned in the "real" (non-virtual) business world, or several years' experience working online or remotely.